ArthurLee-cube/Extended-Research-Program/README.md

 'data/processed/eda_area_level.csv'
 'data/processed/eda_bank_level.csv'

-The source versions used for the report produced 43,064 area rows and 11,564 matched branch rows.
-Updated source releases may produce different counts.
-The area file should contain one row per area code.
-The branch file should contain one row per bank-record identifier.

 ### Step 2: `notebooks/01_area_level_EDA.ipynb`

 Reads both processed CSV files, constructs percentages and area-level bank-status measures, writes descriptive tables to `results/eda_tables`, and writes area-level distributions and maps to `results/figures`.
+To combine the two shape file by running the last block of the notebook file.
 The prepared combined boundary file is read from `spatial`.

 ### Step 3: `notebooks/02_area_level_TDABM_robustness_pyballmapper.ipynb`

 Builds the area-level neighbourhood-characteristics space from 30 Census features.
 Banking outcomes are used for colouring and do not determine distance or ball membership.
 The main manually selected radius is 7.2, and the baseline landmark seed is 42.
-The notebook also contains reduced-variable and expanded-variable checks, followed by a 50% majority-rule landmark-order check.
+The notebook also contains reduced-variable and expanded-variable checks, followed by a landmark-order check.
 The 10,000-seed procedure is computationally expensive and may require several hours depending on hardware.
+Warning

 ### Step 4: `notebooks/03_bank_level_EDA.ipynb`